Betty Moscoviter, ‘Jesus delivered me from hate’

 We lived in Amsterdam.
-On the day of remembrance of the dead I went alone to the commemoration on the Weteringcircuit.
+On the 4th of May, I went alone to the commemoration on the Weteringcircuit.
 When I arrived there, I heard a man nearby speaking German.
 Although normally my anger would come up, I realised that I stayed completely calm.
 After the two minutes of silence I went to him and said, “I am Jewish.
-The Lord has healed me from the hate to your people.”
+The Lord has healed me from the hate of your people.”
 The man didn’t know what happened to him and started to cry.
 He said, “I don’t understand, how can you forgive this?”
 I invited him to my home and my family were very surprised when I came in with a German!
 I could witness of a living God, who delivered me of this terrible hate.
-The man was a teacher in a secondary school.
+The man was a teacher in secondary school.
 A few months later he visited us with a group of final-year students and I also witnessed to them.
 Only after the Lord had delivered me from my hate could I really grow in my faith.
 Only from that time on the Lord could really use me in His service.

 Witness of her Lord

 During the time that Betty lived in Amsterdam she shared the Gospel with many people.
 She offered relief in crisis situations, picked tramps and hippies from the street and gave them shelter.
 The love for them started in a miraculous way: